afifnazim/apache-bechmark-test/README.md

   99%    658
  100%    658 (longest request)
 ```
 The report shows many parameters.
 But if we focus on the last part we can find the load times for different percentile.
+In our example output above, 50% of the HTTP requests were handled and closed in only 174 ms or less.
+This report also indicates that the responses taking 658 ms (there are only two of them) are outliers, making the connection times report less alarming.
+90% of our HTTP requests were handled in less than half a second.